theMoro/EfficientSED/README.md

 The Advanced Knowledge Distillation setup refers to Section IV.D in the paper which is called _Expanding Knowledge Distillation to AudioSet Weak_.

-In this setup, we leverage the top-performing transformer model on AudioSet Strong from [PretrainedSED](https://github.com/fschmid56/PretrainedSED?tab=readme-ov-file#prepare-dataset), BEATs [cite], to generate frame-level predictions for the AudioSet Strong as well as for the AudioSet Weak training split.
+In this setup, we leverage the top-performing transformer model on AudioSet Strong from [PretrainedSED](https://github.com/fschmid56/PretrainedSED?tab=readme-ov-file#prepare-dataset), BEATs [9], to generate frame-level predictions for the AudioSet Strong as well as for the AudioSet Weak training split.
 The distillation loss is then computed on batches containing 50% AudioSet Weak and 50% AudioSet Strong samples.